 There are increasing concerns about the social and environmental impact of farming, fishing, forestry, mining and material extraction.
 Over-fishing, deforestation, the use of synthetic pesticides, fertilizers from fossil fuels, intensive irrigation in areas or water scarcity and many other issues are highlighting our dependence on unsustainable material sources.

-The resources you choose, for both the product and the process, should be renewable or recycled, so you can be confident of the reliability (‘security’) of supply.
-Critically, all inputs should be safe for humans and living systems, at every stage of the process.
+Resources and materials, for both the product and the process, should be renewable or recycled, so you can be confident of securing supply over the long-term.
+It’s also critical that all the inputs should be safe for humans and living systems, at every stage of the process.

 New materials are appearing, including plastics from abundant materials like algae, ‘leather’ from mushrooms, ‘silk’ from waste citrus peel, and many more.

 Designing more circular production processes provides benefits.

 Maybe you can recover your own end-of-life products, components and materials.
 Recoverable resources include energy, chemicals and water, as well as the materials you use to make the product.
 In addition to reducing costs by recovering your own inputs, you could develop new by-products and thus increase your revenue by selling into new markets.

 British Sugar is a great example, creating a wide range of by-products from its production process: It recycles waste heat and CO2 from manufacture to grow crops in nearby hothouses too.

 Resource efficiency approaches are useful too, helping us focus on using less of everything and thus saving money too.